Favoritism and Flooding: Clientelism and Allocation of Irrigation Water. 2019. World Development 114, 175-195.

 Elites may offer patronage to rural clients by providing insurance and income protection in return for political support.
 I test if an increase in accountability due to the transition to federal democracy in Pakistan results in higher sharecropping (risk-pooling agricultural contracts) by politician landlords.
 Using a tenant level panel and a difference-in-difference framework, I find that tenants of politicians receive greater access to land for sharecropping and other private goods after the election, relative to other tenant households.
 These results demonstrate that sharecropping allows landlord politicians to offer patronage.
 I argue that this ability to use sharecropping for paternalism is lower when the efficiency cost of sharecropping is high.
 Theoretical literature suggests that agricultural technology change should lower the incentives for sharecropping.
 I construct a measure of exogenous technological change, and show that such change in technology reduces the likelihood of landlords’ election in historically landlord dominated areas.

 I test the land and labor market effects of a property rights reform that computerized rural land records, making digitized records and automated transactions accessible to agricultural landowners and cultivators in Pakistan.
-Using the staggered roll-out of the program, I find that while the reforms do not shift land ownership, landowning households are more likely to rent out land and shift into non-agricultural occupations.
+Using the staggered roll-out of the program, I find that while the reform does not shift land ownership, landowning households are more likely to rent out land and shift into non-agricultural occupations.
 At the same time, cultivating households have access to more land, as rented in land and overall farm size per cultivating household increases.
-I demonstrate evidence of improved allocative efficiency as land is redistributed towards more productive farmers.
-Aggregate district level data suggests an improvement in overall crop yield.
-These results have implications for both the allocation of land across farmers and the selection of labor into farming, and demonstrate that agricultural land market frictions present a constraint to scale farming and structural change in developing countries.
+I construct measures of farmer level TFP and marginal product of land, and demonstrate evidence of improved allocative efficiency as land is redistributed towards more productive farmers.
+Aggregate district level production data suggest an improvement in overall cereal yield and a reduction in the dispersion of marginal products of land.
+The results have implications for both the allocation of land across farmers and the selection of labor into farming, and demonstrate that agricultural land market frictions present a constraint to scale farming and structural change in developing countries.

 Works in Progress